Private Account

 Private Account (April 26, 1976 – November 25, 2004) was an American Thoroughbred racehorse.

 Background

 Private Account was sired by Hall of Fame inductee Damascus, a son of another Hall of Fame horse, Sword Dancer.
 His dam was Numbered Account, the 1971 American Champion Two-Year-Old Filly and a daughter of yet another Hall of Fame inductee, Buckpasser.
 Private Account is a half-brother to Dance Number.

 Racing career

 Private Account's wins included the Grades 1 Gulfstream Park and Widener Handicaps under jockey Jeffrey Fell.

 Stud record

-Private Account was an outstanding sire whose progeny counts six millionaires including two Hall of Fame fillies, Personal Ensign and Inside Information.
+Private Account is a sire whose progeny counts six millionaires including two Hall of Fame fillies, Personal Ensign and Inside Information.